lazikiri/hyprland-dots/README.md

-My personal dotfiles for Hyprland with Waybar
+My personal dotfiles for Hyprland with Quickshell